EPFL-ENAC/iie-research-landscape/scrapping/README.md

 Also contains data about labs that no longer exist.

 ### Research data

 Run the FME workspace to process the CSV files (see `scripts/scrap_epfl_graph_research.fmw`).
 Data is extracted from the `Edges_N_Unit_N_Concept_T_Research` database.

+The _score_ relating a keyword to a lab is a metric of __how much the lab has published on this concept__ (detected from publication's abstract).

 ### Teaching data

 Use `scripts/scrap_epfl_graph_teaching.sql`.
 Data is extracted from the `Edges_N_Person_N_Concept_T_TeachingAuto` database.
 It is filtered by profs' SCIPERS for current labs (see `data/iie_labs.csv` for the list of profs).

+We count the __number of occurrences__ of each keyword for every publication of current labs.

 ## Infoscience